JDBC - Driver Types

 When Java first came out, this was a useful driver because most databases only supported ODBC access but now this type of driver is recommended only for experimental use or when no other alternative is available.

-In a Type 2 driver, JDBC API calls are converted into native C/C++ API calls which are unique to the database.
-These drivers typically provided by the database vendors and used in the same manner as the JDBC-ODBC Bridge, the vendor-specific driver must be installed on each client machine.
+In a Type 2 driver, JDBC API calls are converted into native C/C++ API calls, which are unique to the database.
+These drivers are typically provided by the database vendors and used in the same manner as the JDBC-ODBC Bridge.
+The vendor-specific driver must be installed on each client machine.

 The Oracle Call Interface (OCI) driver is an example of a Type 2 driver.

-In a Type 3 driver, a three-tier approach is used to accessing databases.
-The JDBC clients use standard network sockets to communicate with an middleware application server.
+In a Type 3 driver, a three-tier approach is used to access databases.
+The JDBC clients use standard network sockets to communicate with a middleware application server.
 The socket information is then translated by the middleware application server into the call format required by the DBMS, and forwarded to the database server.

 This kind of driver is extremely flexible, since it requires no code installed on the client and a single driver can actually provide access to multiple databases.

 You can think of the application server as a JDBC "proxy," meaning that it makes calls for the client application.
 As a result, you need some knowledge of the application server's configuration in order to effectively use this driver type.

 Your application server might use a Type 1, 2, or 4 driver to communicate with the database, understanding the nuances will prove helpful.

 In a Type 4 driver, a pure Java-based driver communicates directly with the vendor's database through socket connection.
 This is the highest performance driver available for the database and is usually provided by the vendor itself.

 This kind of driver is extremely flexible, you don't need to install special software on the client or server.
 Further, these drivers can be downloaded dynamically.